automoto/devlog/README.md

 Devlog's goal is to help you create a "Development Log" to reflect and generate notes during and after a coding session.

+#### What is a Development Log?

+#### What is Devlog?

-Devlog generates a simple markdown file to a directory you specify.
+Devlog generates a time stamped, simple, "development log" file to a directory you specify.
 This gives us alot of flexibility, you can save your devlog files into a git repository or to a cloud file service directory like dropbox, google drive, or one drive for automated syncing and backup.

 Devlog prioritizes:
 - Open standards over closed.
 Keep your notes in markdown files that can be queried for easily in a directory, not locked into some vendors service or custom formatting standards.